farmera/sare_grant/spectral_indices.md

 Calculating a VI requires converting an image or set of images into a set of  *rasters* - rectangular grids of pixels or points of color.
 Each pixel contains a set of values corresponding to the captured bands of light.
 In familiar RGB terms each pixel contains a Red, a Green and a Blue score.
-Such scores reflect the power, or luminosity, of electromagnetic radiation for that particular band as it comes into contact with the pixel sensors of a digital camera.
+Such scores reflect the power, or luminosity, of electromagnetic radiation for that particular band as it comes into contact with the sensors of a digital camera.
 Most of the indices used in this study make use of an inverse relationship between red and near infra-red reflectance values commonly associated with healthy green vegetation.

 ![](img/rasterbands.gif)
 ###### Figure 1.
 Raster arrays representing different bands of light.

-As an example of a vegetation index we calculate NDVI from an image in the following way:
+An example of a vegetation index is NDVI.
+It is calculated from an image in the following way:
 1. Subtract the NIR band reflectance values in all pixels from all the Red values.
 2. Add all NIR values in each pixel to all the Red values.
 3. Calculate the ratio between the calculated difference (the numerator) and the calculated sum (the denominator).